Tax in UAE: All You Need to Know

 It is important to note that tax rates can vary between emirates within the UAE.

 UAE introduced new tax rules in 2023.
-Now there is approximately 9% corporate tax in UAE.
-Taxes for companies in the UAE vary according to the license type and its business activities.
+Now there is approximately 9% corporate tax in the UAE.
+Taxes for companies in the UAE vary according to the business trade license type and its business activities.
 It can be summarized as follows:

-• This year in June, corporate tax in UAE is introduced at a rate of 9%.
+• The UAE introduced corporate tax last year at a rate of 9%.

 • The tax will apply to companies earning more than AED 3,75000 per year.